deltaDNA/unity-sdk/README.md

 ## deltaDNA Unity SDK

-The repository contains sources for the deltaDNA Unity SDK.
+We are currently in the process of migrating the deltaDNA SDK to the Unity Package Manager.
+Until that process is completed, the Releases hosted here (from version 5.0.0 and up) will no longer match the source code in this repository.
+The repository contains sources for the deltaDNA Unity SDK up to version 4.13.4, the final release of major version 4.

+The latest version of the analytics SDK is supported in Unity 2018.4 and newer.

  The SDK is distributed as a unitypackage file which can be downloaded from GitHub [releases](https://github.com/deltaDNA/unity-sdk/releases).
 Import into Unity with Assets->Import Package->Custom Package.
 If you are updating the SDK it is recommended to remove the *Assets/DeltaDNA* and *Assets/DeltaDNAAds* folders before importing the new package.

 deltaDNA SDK [Download](https://github.com/deltaDNA/unity-sdk/releases)

-The analytics SDK is supported in both Unity 4, Unity 5, 201x and 2020.

 ## Contents